Our expert for hiPSC-derived cardiac cells, as well as cell-based assays & services for drug safety and efficacy

 An acute CiPA-like MEA analysis

-Delivers an acute cardiac safety profile of your compounds following the current protocols of the Comprehensive in vitro Proarrhythmia Assay (CiPA) initiative for microelectrode arrays (MEA) analysis.
+Delivers and acute cardiac safety profile of your compounds following the current protocols of the CiPA initiative for microelectrode arrays (MEA) analysis.

 An (electro)physiological assessment of the potentially longer-term (0-48 hours) toxic effects of your compounds on hiPSC-derived cardiomyocytes as measured by a combination of electrophysiology and impedance.

 A multiparametric approach to deliver an extensive cardiotoxicity profile of your compounds.
 This service includes an analysis by impedance (contractility), electrophysiology and biomarker release (structural).